splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

         .NET version 6.0 or higher and supported libraries.
 See :ref:`dotnet-otel-requirements` for more information.

-        Automatic discovery for .NET is only supported for x86-64 and AMD64 architectures.
+        Automatic discovery for .NET is only supported for x86_64/AMD64 architectures.

 Get started
 ===============================